-Maintenance of freshwater storage and supply is protected through implementation of the District's Water Use Permitting Program based on the inclusion of conditions in water use permits which stipulate that permitted withdrawals will not lead to violation of any adopted minimum flows or levels, as well as the cumulative impact analysis that occurs for new permits or increased allocations for existing permits.
+The environmental value, maintenance of freshwater storage and supply is protected through implementation of the District's Water Use Permitting and Environmental Resource Permitting Programs in part, based on inclusion of conditions in water use and environmental resource permits which stipulate that permitted withdrawals will not lead to violation of any adopted minimum flows or levels.
+Additionally, the cumulative impact analysis that occurs for new water use permits or increased allocations for existing permits must demonstrate that existing legal users and established minimum flows or levels are protected, further liking minimum flows and levels with the protection of freshwater storage and supply.

-The Maintenance of Freshwater Storage and Supply Environmental Value was also considered through development of minimum flows that include block-specific, allowable percent-of-flow reductions that can be easily used to develop permit conditions for existing and future surface water withdrawals.
-In addition, the recommended low flow threshold for Horse Creek is associated with consideration of the maintenance of freshwater storage and supply.
+The maintenance of freshwater storage and supply environmental value is specifically supported through development of minimum flows, such as those proposed for Horse Creek, that include block-specific, allowable percent-of-flow reductions that can be easily used to develop permit conditions for existing and future surface water withdrawals.
+The low flow threshold proposed for Horse Creek can be directly linked with consideration of the maintenance of freshwater storage and supply.